evandana/jsmobileconf/index.md

 > "[jsMobileConf](https://jsmobileconf.com/) is a two-day, two-track, developer event focused on mobility and the cutting-edge JavaScript ecosystem."

+## TakeAways

+- If you need benefits of binary, there are tons of tools to make it less "scary"
+- If native is important, use NativeScript or React Native
+- ML Kit + Firebase makes intro to ML easy
+- FaaS is just GCP Cloud Functions: make 'em simple and pure
+- Move static assets to CDN and route APIs to Faas to save $

 ## ToDo

 - [ ] Project with NativeScript